 5. Prioritize Values of the Company

 According to Brian de Haaf, it is crucial to explain clearly why the company has a certain set of values when making a hiring decision.
-That is normally referred to as the responsive method that largely influences company’s growth.
+That is normally referred to as the responsive method that largely influences the company’s growth.

-6. Approach Hiring Process Slowly, while Firing Fast
+6. Approach Hiring Process Slowly, While Firing Fast

-It is argued that even though allocating a great deal of time on a hiring process may be quite expensive, it is definitely more expensive to hire the wrong employee while it is better to make a firing decision fast once you see that an employee fails to meet your expectations.
+It is argued that even though allocating a great deal of time on a hiring process may be quite expensive, it is more expensive to hire the wrong employee while it is better to make a firing decision fast once you see that an employee fails to meet your expectations.

 7. Invite Potential Employees to Complete a Test Project

 Here, there can be mentioned a so-called take-home role play.
 Under its scenario, candidates have all but 48 hours to handle 3/5 case studies.
-With the help of these case studies a recruiter may understand how a certain candidate can act in the company when it comes to interaction with co-workers and customer service.
+With the help of these case studies, a recruiter may understand how a certain candidate can act in the company when it comes to interaction with co-workers and customer service.